divio/divio-cloud-docs/how-to/django-add-application.rst

 ..  note::

     This article assumes you are already familiar with the steps involved.
 For a full walk-through, see the :ref:`tutorial-add-applications` section of the :ref:`developer tutorial <introduction>`.

 If an addon has not yet been created for the application you require, you have two options:

-* Add the application to the application manually (described in this article).
+* Add the application manually (described in this article).
 * Create an addon (described in :ref:`create-addon`).